-Born in Essex, a stones throw from Southend on Sea, it was Ian’s eye condition which by default naturally cropped the world around him, giving him a unique eye for capturing moments in time.
+I am an Essex based Photographer born with the eye condition RP Type 2 Usher Syndrome (Blind + Deaf), which by default, naturally cropped the world around me, giving me a unique eye for capturing moments in time.

-Using photography as a tool, as a form of compensation for his lack of sight, Ian is able to utilise the lens of the camera, rather than his own, to sensitively capture the beauty and distortion of the world around him, which due to degenerative blindness, he is unable to see.
+Using photography as a tool, a form for my lack of sight.
+I am able to utilise the lens of the camera rather than my own.
+To sensitively capture the beauty and distortion of the world around me, which due to my degenerative blindness I am unable to see.

 Over the last few years the Paralympics and conversations via the internet have empowered a positive start in image diversity representation in the media, sports and entertainment.
 It has pushed large corporate brands to start showing different disabilities and ranges of diverse people in the media ecology.

 My commissioned photography and role as an ambassador for Sense U.K, has led me to collaborate with newly formed U.K talent agency Zebedee Talent.
 Working with clients such as Apple, Canon UK, Ch4 Paralympics, On Running, Mullenlowe, WEX Photo/Video, M&C Saatchi & mentored by Rankin.

 Photography is about many ideas in one moment being captured.
 Light, texture, materials and atmosphere all play a pivotal role to create the final image.
 My photography is inspired by cinema, music and literature and I work predominately in black-and-white portraiture, both studio &